nick-dodonov/tryapp/deploy/sandbox/rt/README.md

 And it also helps me to try .go coding a little :smile:.

 * shorter name to simplify testing
-* TODO: more diagnostics for connectivity offer/answer/ice
+* more diagnostics for connectivity offerer/answerer/ice/etc
-* TODO: allowed answer via stdin along with existing http
+* allow answer for offerer via stdin (along with existing http way)
-* TODO: allowed external stun setup
+* allow STUN setup (to try personal coturn as gateway for stands)